shivan-s/shivan.xyz/content/posts/awsreinvent-2024/index.md

 I finished Satuday evening with Michael Jackson ONE, which was the show for the Manadalay Bay.
 A spectacular watch.

-My colleague arrived Satuday night, but we caught up on Sunday, where we spent time with resident colleagues of Las Vegas (our company org-chart is a bit complicated).
+My colleague arrived Satuday night, but we caught up on Sunday, where we spent time with resident colleagues of Las Vegas (we work with people who a resident to Las Vegas but aren't involved in this conference).

 We also headed to the Venetian to pick up our badges and some free merchandise.
 We also got a taste of what's to come!